 Deal damage and briefly paralyze.
-A hit target misses their next turn. (bad edits may be used).
+A hit target gets 0 AP next round (bad edits may be used).

-Caltrops: Minor, once per scene.
+Caltrops: 2 AP, once per scene.

 When noone is looking, lay spiky caltrops on the ground, filling an area whose edges are very close to each other.
 Caltrops can be seen with a SPY roll of 10 (in daylight) to 20 (in darkness).
 If someone walks on them, roll a +7 melee attack against them.